 - Report to the concerned authorities: If needed, depending upon the nature of the damage.

-- Fill the insurance claim form: (physical or online) with truthful and exact details to the best of your knowledge.
+- Fill out the insurance claim form: (physical or online) with truthful and exact details to the best of your knowledge.
 Do this within the documented time limit from the loss as per your policy.